 Kaiser Permanente research scientist and gastroenterologist joins honorary medical society

-The induction ceremony will be held April 9 during the virtual Joint Meeting of the Association of American Physicians, American Society of Clinical Investigation, and the American Physician Scientists Association, widely recognized as the premiere meeting for physician scientists.
+The induction ceremony was held April 9 during the virtual Joint Meeting of the Association of American Physicians, American Society of Clinical Investigation, and the American Physician Scientists Association, widely recognized as the premiere meeting for physician scientists.
 Corley is believed to be the first person from the Division of Research to be elected to the Association of American Physicians.

 “It is a tremendous privilege to have this recognition on behalf of our group’s work in cancer epidemiology and applied research on cancer prevention and screening,” said Corley.
 “Research is truly teamwork.
 I am so grateful for all those within our group and for the research support we receive from The Permanente Medical Group that makes it possible to evaluate and improve care.”

 Corley joined Kaiser Permanente Northern California in 2002, when he was recruited to join our San Francisco medical center as a gastroenterologist and our Division of Research as a research scientist.
 He has continued to practice clinically in San Francisco while expanding his research and regional leadership activities.
 He is the director of the Delivery Science and Applied Research program at the Division of Research, which facilitates innovative clinician-led research between clinician-investigators and research scientists.

 “Doug’s election to the Association of American Physicians is a tremendous honor for him and for our department and organization,” said Tracy Lieu, MD, MPH, director of the Division of Research.
 “His research is a model for blending creativity with real-world impact, and exemplifies the unique perspective physician-scientists contribute both regionally and nationally.”